Lufkin Foreclosure Attorney

 - The foreclosure sale must be an auction that takes place at the county courthouse on the first Tuesday of any month

-Schedule your free foreclosure consultation, by dialing (936) 298-5388 now.
+Schedule your free consultation with our foreclosure attorney by dialing (936) 298-5388 now.
 We help people throughout all of East Texas.